-Forged from seven medieval buildings in a hilltop village in Provence, Hotel Crillon le Brave captures both the romance and views of the Côtes du Rhône wine region.
+Forged from nine medieval buildings in a hilltop village in Provence, Hotel Crillon le Brave captures both the romance and views of the Côtes du Rhône wine region.

-The 32 rooms, including seven suites and a two bedroom cottage, mix the old with the new.
+The 33 rooms, including 15 rooms and 18 suites, mix the old with the new.
 Bose iPod docks and complimentary Wi-Fi compliment the muted palette and painted furniture in the rooms that are interspersed amongst the houses, which in turn are interconnected by winding cobbled passageways, bridges and secret courtyards, making it undeniably romantic.

 The hotel's unrivalled views over the surrounding vineyards, olive groves and Mont Ventoux - the gateway to the Alps - are best seen from the swimming pool.
 Other facilities include a pétanque court for some good old fashioned French fun, a tennis court nearby, and bicycles to explore the surrounding countryside and small market towns (a market of some sort is on every day within half an hour's drive of Hotel Crillon le Brave).
 For the culturally minded, there are walking tours of local towns and cities, where guests can absorb centuries of history, form the Visigoths to the French Resistance, via the Avignon Papacy.
 Alternatively, the hotel offers scooter rides where guests can zip around the countryside on mopeds, gastronomic experiences, such as cookery courses in Avignon, and boat cruises along the Rhone to Avignon.

 The restaurant too shares the great views, with unquestionably good food.
-Locally sourced and always fresh, the cuisine is typically French with Provençal filet d'agneau and Mediterranean sea bass often topping the menu.
+Locally sourced always fresh, and prepared by a Michelin star Chef, the cuisine is typically French with Provençal filet d'agneau and Mediterranean sea bass often topping the menu.
 We defy you to spend less than three hours at lunch - the food, wine and views remind us of what France is really like.